spheroidon/libretcg/README.md

 # LibreTCG

-**LibreTCG** is an open-source, print & play trading card game where players can create their own cards using JSON files.
-This project aims to provide a flexible and customizable gaming experience for enthusiasts and developers alike.
+**LibreTCG** is an open-source, print & play trading card game where players can create their own cards!

 ## Table of Contents